isomerpages/tp-virtualcampus/_explore/05a-connected-highlights.md

 [LinkedIn](https://www.linkedin.com/school/temasek-polytechnic/mycompany/){:target="_blank"}<br>
 [Alumni Portal](https://www.tp.edu.sg/alumni){:target="_blank"}<br>

-Explore this channel to see how our alumni have been keeping in touch with us even beyond graduation!
+Read on to see how our alumni have been keeping in touch with us even beyond graduation!

 ---